As a graduate student in the CS department, you can take advantage of:

 - Small classes taught by highly regarded faculty members

-- Opportunities to participate in cutting edge research (and be paid for it!)
+- Opportunities to participate in cutting edge research

 - A collegial department atmosphere, where students and faculty interact frequently